MihaiAC/learning-react/sundaes-on-demand/Readme.md

 ## How to Run

 1. Download this folder.
-2. Navigate to the project folder and run "npm install".
+2. Navigate to the project folder and run `npm install`.
 3. Make sure the backend is running in the background.
 Instructions on how to do that can be found [here](https://github.com/bonnie/udemy-TESTING-LIBRARY/tree/main/sundae-server).
+4. Run `npm run dev`.